 She holds a Doctor of Philosophy and a Master of Commerce (Honours) from University of New South Wales and a Bachelor of Arts (Behavioural Science) from Macquarie University.
 Her career has spanned organisational behaviour, psychology, education, and business, as a researcher, lecturer and author.
 She has held numerous senior university executive roles including Deputy Vice Chancellor at the University of Sydney for 12 years and Dean of the University of Newcastle in Sydney.

 Professor Brewer has published ten books, most recently on careers as well as leadership, coaching and mentoring.
 She has written over 50 publications in journals, book chapters and conference proceedings.
-She is a Fellow of the Australian Institute of Company Directors.
+She is a member of external boards, an accredited executive coach, and a Fellow of the Australian Institute of Company Directors.

 Mr de Bruyn served as National Secretary of the Shop, Distributive and Allied Employees Association from 1978 to 2014 and was its National President from 2014 to 2018.
 He is a former member of the National Executive of the Australian Labor Party.